 In addition, there are secondary pieces of health and safety legislation which are more specific and cover a range of subjects such as manual handling, fire and DSE.
 Together these form the legal framework for health and safety in the workplace.

-See below for a summary of each piece of legislation.
+See below for a summary of some of the current UK legislation.

 List of Health and Safety Legislation